pulumi/docs/pulumi-hugo/themes/default/content/blog/go-sdk-road-to-2/index.md

 ## Try Pulumi + Go Today

-Although Pulumi for Go is in “preview” status, it supports all of the essential Pulumi programming model features (and the rest is on its way).
+Although Pulumi for Go is in “preview” status until 2.0 is released, it supports all of the essential Pulumi programming model features (and the rest is on its way).
 Our goal is to gather feedback and over the next few weeks, and work hard to improve the Go experience across the board, including more examples and better documentation.
 To get started check out:

 - Getting started with Go and [AWS]({{< relref "/docs/get-started/aws" >}}), [Azure]({{< relref "/docs/get-started/azure" >}}), or [Google Cloud]({{< relref "/docs/get-started/gcp" >}}).
 - Author and deploy serverless functions in Go on [AWS Lambda](https://github.com/pulumi/examples/tree/master/aws-go-lambda) and [GCP Cloud Functions](https://github.com/pulumi/examples/tree/master/gcp-go-functions).